A Morning Beer Stop

 Before we arrived in Prague in the Czech Republic, we did not know that beer making had such a history in this part of the world.
 We had a great stay in the medieval town of Cesky Krumlov.
 On our transit day to the small town of Slavonice, our first stop of the day was to visit the original Budvar Budweiser Brewery in the town of Cesky Budejovice.

-This stop at the beer factory was part of our Overseas Adventure Tours (OAT) trip.
+This stop at the beer factory was part of our Overseas Adventure Travel (OAT) trip.
 But we often make sure to visit local food and drink producers when we travel.
 Our visit to the parmesan factory in Emilia Romagna Italy was a highlight of that trip.
 Winery visits to the Stellenbosch region in South Africa gave us a great insight into a whole new wine region.
 On our tour of the north coast of France, of course we had cognac in the town of Cognac!
 Learning the history of beer making in the Czech Republic was a natural stop for us.

 History Of Beer In The Czech Republic